Journalism

 Watchdogs

-Pick Your Dog(s).
+Pick Your Pups.
 Paste Your Text.
-Release the Hounds.
+Call in the JOUR 'DOGS

-- Step 2: Copy and PASTE your draft story into the text box below.
+• Step 2: Copy and PASTE your draft story into the text box by the "CALL IN THE JOUR 'DOGS!" button.
+The more complete the draft, the richer the feedback you will receive.

-- Step 4: Read the feedback, and use it to make better Journalism.
+• Step 4: Read the feedback, and use it to make better Journalism.
+Repeat as often as necessary.

 Select the Specific Watchdog(s) You Want to Help You: